AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - Add micro animations to entire portfolio
 - Add a `build date`/`last updated on` string on page
 - Add a toggle to show different information to different industries
-- Make a better error/not found page
 - Add proper favicons
-- Move `isMobile` function/feature to more global scope instead of on `page` scope
-- Change every `div` to `section`
 - Add a switch to change themes
 - Add more themes than just light/dark theme
 - Add custom themes (add the ability to user modify the theme on-the-fly)
 - Make styles documentation (using [SassDoc](http://sassdoc.com/) and maybe Docusaurus?)
 - Add CSS regression tests (BackstopJS or Helpscout Barista?)
 - Add Vue code tests
-- Add css to mock IE users :)
+- Add CSS to mock IE users :)